 Being able to store vegetables for a long period of time will provide you with a diverse diet and it will save you from eating the same food over and over again.
 Blanching vegetables is a skill easy to master and everyone can do it.

 Blanching is a cooking process wherein the foods (usually vegetables or fruits) are plunged into boiling water, removed after a precise time interval and placed under cold running water or immersed into iced water to stop the cooking process.
-Blanching slows or stops the enzyme action which is responsible for the loss of flavor, color and texture in vegetables or fruits.
+To put it simple, blanching slows or stops the enzyme action which is responsible for the loss of flavor, color and texture in vegetables or fruits.
 Basically, you are stopping the process of aging and spoilage so that the vegetables will keep better in the freezer.

 This is a simple food preservation method that involves freezing the vegetables, right after the blanching process stops.
 The trick is to know exactly how much time you need to blanch the food and the blanching time varies with the variety and size of vegetables.

 Related reading: Long-term food storage methods

 If you under-blanch the vegetables, the activity of the enzyme is stimulated and it will be worse than not blanching them.
 On the other hand, if you over-blanch the vegetables, it will cause a loss of flavor, color, vitamins and minerals.

 - First wash, drain and sort the vegetables

 - Trim and cut the vegetables as for cooking fresh